 We now outline 10 steps to help you complete a successful intervention.

 Call our private and confidential hotline.
 One of our consultants will assess your needs and will determine the type of intervention that may be required.

 Upon clinical assessment of your individual needs, you will be matched with an appropriate interventionist who will guide you and your family/friends through the intervention process.

 The interventionist will outline specific treatment options according to your unique needs including your location, clinical requirements, medical coverage, insurance and so on.
 Once we have determined the appropriate facility, our team will take care of admissions details and necessary travel arrangements.

-Through a series of one-on-one meetings and/or telephone conversations, your interventionist will guide you and the others involved through the process of organizing a professionally facilitated, effective intervention.
+Through a series of one-on-one meetings and/or telephone conversations, your interventionist will guide you and the others involved through the process of organising a professionally facilitated, effective intervention.

 Your interventionist will fly or drive to your location for the pre-intervention meeting.
 This meeting is typically scheduled during the late afternoon or evening and lasts an average of three to four hours.
 During this meeting, we talk about the disease and causes of addiction and its impact on family, friends, co-workers and others.

 We discuss what the treatment course and recovery process will involve and finally, under the guidance of your interventionist, we will prepare and rehearse written statements to share with your loved one during the intervention process.

 Interventions are typically scheduled for the morning immediately following the pre-intervention meeting.
 The intervention usually takes about one to one-and-a-half hours.
 An intervention is a structured, solution-focused process that consists of a group of close friends, family members, co-workers, colleagues, spiritual advisors, etc., who come together in a loving, caring and non-judgmental manner to present their observations and concerns regarding an addict’s behaviour.